BALTIMORE — A judge has upheld the acquittal of a Baltimore man in the killing of a North Carolina teenager and prosecutors are vowing to appeal.

-Mosby said Tuesday that Michael Maurice Johnson has been indicted a second time in the murder of 16-year-old Phylicia Barnes of Monroe, North Carolina.
-Barnes' body was found in the Susquehanna River months after she disappeared while visiting family in Baltimore in 2010.
+Judge John Addison Howard on Thursday upheld his decision in January to dismiss charges against Michael Maurice Johnson, who prosecutors say killed 16-year-old Phylicia Barnes.
+Her body was found in the Susquehanna River months after she disappeared while visiting family in Baltimore in 2010.

-Johnson was convicted of second-degree murder in 2013 but was granted a new trial after a judge determined the prosecution withheld evidence.
+Johnson was convicted of second-degree murder in 2013, but was granted a new trial after a judge ruled that prosecutors withheld evidence.